henryhyw/henryhyw.github.io/menu/education.md

 permalink: /education
 ---

-Hey there!
 Here’s a snapshot of my academic path and the experiences that have shaped my learning.

 ## The University of Hong Kong